Try these must-do activities for a fab holiday in Busselton

 Get some beach time

 The soft white sand and calm, shallow waters of Busselton’s beach make it perfect for families.
-Across the school summer holidays from December 21 the Aquatastic waterplay park opens in new window adds to the fun with huge inflatables for sliding, climbing and bouncing in a patrolled section of the water.
+Across the school summer holidays from December each year the Aquatastic waterplay park adds to the fun with huge inflatables for sliding, climbing and bouncing in a patrolled section of the water.

 Savour the sunset